qualiaMachine/deep-learning-intro/_episodes/02-keras.md

 The input in Keras also gets special treatment, Keras automatically calculates the number of inputs and outputs a layer needs and therefore how many edges need to be created.
-This means we need to let Keras now how big our input is going to be.
-We do this by instantiating a `keras.Input` class and tell it how big our input is.
+This means we need to inform Keras how big our input is going to be.
+We do this by instantiating a `keras.Input` class and tell it how big our input is, thus the number of columns it contains.

 ~~~
 inputs = keras.Input(shape=X_train.shape[1])